Once you discover how easy this recipe for homemade keto taco seasoning mix is to make, you'll never buy another taco seasoning packet ever.

 - pinch red pepper flakes

-- Combine all ingredients in a large bowl.
+- Combine all ingredients in a small bowl.
 Stir until thoroughly combined and there are no lumps or clumping.

 - Store in an airtight container.